pingcap/docs-tidb-operator/en/configure-storage-class.md

               mountDir: /mnt/backup
         ```

-        For more configuration options for the local-volume-provisioner, refer to the [Configuration](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/provisioner.md#configuration) documentation.
+        For more configuration options for the local-volume-provisioner, refer to the [Configuration](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/provisioner.md#configuration) document.

     * Modify the `volumes` and `volumeMounts` fields in the DaemonSet spec to ensure that the discovery directory can be mounted to the corresponding directory in the Pod: